Vyral/base-template/_posts/2024-02-09-key-considerations-for-buyers-and-sellers-in-hoa-townhome.md

 ---
 layout: post
-title: Key Considerations for Buyers and Sellers in HOA Townhome
+title: Key Considerations for Homes with an HOA
 date: 2024-02-09 07:00:00
 tags:
   - Home Buyer Tips